serviejs/servie/README.md

 * `bodyUsed` A boolean indicating where the body was read
 * `type` A shorthand property for reading and writing the `Content-Type` header
 * `length` A shorthand property for reading and writing `Content-Length` as a number
+* `started` Boolean indicating if a request/response has started
+* `finished` Boolean indicating if a request/response has finished
+* `bytesTransferred` The number of bytes sent in the HTTP request/response

 #### Methods